ratin42/Filler/README.md

 # Filler
 Filler is a game, where two players / algorithm are fighting on a map.

-A virtual machine organizes the game :
+A virtual machine organizes the game:

 calls the players alternatively give each a random piece